 Each kind has special features that make it uniquely appropriate for a variety of projects.
 I prefer cotton canvas from the folks at Zweigart.
 In my opinion, it’s the best.
 How can you tell the origin of your canvas?
 Well, if you’ve ever purchased a needlepoint canvas that has a thin orange thread running through the selvedge, you can count on it being Zweigart canvas.

 Before we dive into the different kinds of canvas, you need understand a little about textile construction.
-All textiles are created with warp and weft threads.
-The warp threads run lengthwise in the material and the weft threads are the widthwise threads that are “woven” over and under the warp threads to create a plain weave textile.
+All textiles have warp and weft threads.
+The warp threads run lengthwise in the material and the weft threads are the widthwise threads that “weave” over and under the warp threads to create a simple weave textile.

 For example, there are 10 stitches in a linear inch of a size 10 mesh canvas.
 And you’d use a size 18 tapestry needle to stitch a 10 mesh canvas.
 (Want to learn more about which needle size to use on the different mesh sizes?
 Click here for a handy chart and some helpful hints.)

 Now, let’s take a closer look at the kinds of canvas we use in needlepoint…

 First, there’s Interlock mono canvas (or interlock).
 It has a very stable construction and can be trimmed closely without fear of it unraveling.
 It features two thin threads twisted around each other to create the lengthwise “warp” of the canvas – and those twisted warp threads are interlocked in a grid pattern with a single crosswise “weft” thread.
 (You can see the twisted threads in the picture above.)

 Screen printed designs are often printed on interlock canvas – and you’ll often find interlock canvas in kits.
 As a matter of fact, both Elizabeth Bradley kits and Ehrman kits are screen-printed on interlock canvas.